RoiMeshulam/DeliveriesProject/README.md

 - One-tap navigation with Waze for quick routes.
 - Instant communication with customers via a call button.
-- Smart organization, allowing sorting and filtering by business, time, or status.
+- Smart organization, deliveries are sorting by city, timeleft and status.
 - Reduced phone use while driving, ensuring safer operations.

 ✅ Secure Authentication – Role-based access for managers and drivers.